1. You can wash your contact lenses in water

 4. Contact lenses can get permanently stuck to your eye

 Contact lenses can stick to the eye if you have slept in them or if you haven’t been taking good care of them.
 In these scenarios, the contact lens can dry out and stick to your eyeball.
 This is not permanent and can be removed by using rewetting drops such as our comfi Soothe Drops.
-Once you have applied these, all you’ll need to do is gently massage your eye and the lens will move, ready for you to take it out.
+Once you have applied these, all you’ll need to do is wait a 5-10 minutes and then gently massage your eye and the lens will move, ready for you to take it out.
+Reapply drops to soothe your eyes.

 5. You can’t wear contact lenses if you have astigmatism

-This is a load of nonsense; toric contact lenses have been designed specifically for astigmatism and integrate new technologies for a stabilised design that maintains it’s position when on the eye.
+False!
+Luckily, toric contact lenses exist, toric lenses have been designed specifically for astigmatism and integrate new technologies for a stabilised design that maintains its position when on the eye.
 1 Day Acuvue Moist For Astigmatism is a popular toric lens as is Dailies AquaComfort Plus Toric.

 6. Children can’t wear contact lenses